Caliphate: Ahmadiyya view

 According to Ahmadiyya thought, a khalifa need not be the head of a state; rather the Ahmadiyya community emphasises the spiritual and organisational significance of the Khilāfah.
-It is primarily a religious/spiritual office, with the purpose of upholding, strengthening and spreading Islam and of maintaining the high spiritual and moral standards within the global community established by Muhammad – who was not merely a political leader but primarily a religious leader.
+It is primarily a religious/spiritual office, with the purpose of upholding, strengthening and spreading Islam and of maintaining the high spiritual and moral standards within the global community established by Muhammad—who was not merely a political leader but primarily a religious leader.
 If a khalifa does happen to bear governmental authority as a head of state, it is incidental and subsidiary in relation to his overall function as khalifa which is applicable to believers transnationally and not limited to one particular state.

 Ahmadi Muslims believe that God has assured them that this caliphate will endure to the end of time, depending on their righteousness and faith in God.
 The Khalifa provides unity, security, moral direction and progress for the community.
 It is required that the Khalifa carry out his duties through consultation and taking into consideration the views of the members of the Shura (consultative body).
 However, it is not incumbent upon him to always accept the views and recommendations of the members.
 The Khalifatul Masih has overall authority for all religious and organisational matters and is bound to decide and act in accordance with the Qur'an and sunnah.

-Islamic call
+Islamist call

 A number of Islamist political parties and mujahideen called for the restoration of the caliphate by uniting Muslim nations, either through political action (e.g. Hizb ut-Tahrir), or through force (e.g. al-Qaeda).
 Various Islamist movements gained momentum in recent years with the ultimate aim of establishing a caliphate.
 In 2014, ISIL/ISIS made a claim to re-establishing the caliphate.
 Those advocating the re-establishment of a caliphate differed in their methodology and approach.
 Some were locally oriented, mainstream political parties that had no apparent transnational objectives.

 Abul A'la Maududi believed the caliph was not just an individual ruler who had to be restored, but was man's representation of God's authority on Earth:

 The Muslim Brotherhood advocates pan-Islamic unity and the implementation of Islamic law.
 Founder Hassan al-Banna wrote about the restoration of the caliphate.

-One transnational group whose ideology was based specifically on restoring the caliphate as a pan-Islamic state is Hizb ut-Tahrir (literally, "Party of Liberation").
+One transnational group whose ideology was based specifically on restoring the caliphate as a pan-Islamic state is Hizb ut-Tahrir (literally, 'Party of Liberation').
 It is particularly strong in Central Asia and Europe and is growing in strength in the Arab world.
 It is based on the claim that Muslims can prove that God exists and that the Qur'an is the word of God.
 Hizb ut-Tahrir's stated strategy is a non-violent political and intellectual struggle.

 In Southeast Asia, groups such as Jemaah Islamiyah aimed to establish a Caliphate across Indonesia, Malaysia, Brunei and parts of Thailand, the Philippines and Cambodia.